-- Report on the investment process foreseen for each pilot. - Monitor other aspects related to the positive impacts and successfulness of pilots, such as: - Results of application of operational and monitoring tools. - Adaptations of energy and urban policy frames that are needed. - Mapping and adaptation of HUC regulations for the authorization of building integration. - Energy storage promotion and replication activities. - Follow up recommendations, improvements. - Evaluation of the sustainability of the pilot and risk reduction measures.
+- Report on the investment process for the WEIZ pilot. - Monitor other aspects related to the positive impacts and successfulness of pilots, such as: - Results of application of operational and monitoring tools. - o Adaptations of energy and urban policy frames that are needed. - D Mapping and adaptation of HUC regulations for the authorization of building integration. - Energy storage promotion and replication activities. - Follow up recommendations, improvements. - D Evaluation of the sustainability of the pilot and risk reduction measures.